1882COYS/WinViate/README.md

 ## Python
 To run the WinViate.py file you need to:
-    1 - Download WinViate.py from the
+    1 - Download WinViate.py from the Releases page
-    2 -
+    2 - Download a Python version of your choise
+    3 - Open cmd in the same directory as WinViate.py by using the cd command to go into a folder E.g cd \ (to go to root folder), cd Users, cd 'YourUser', cd Downloads
+    4 - Run the command pyhton WinViate.py